Refinishing A Radiator

 range of metallic tones.

 2. Bronzing liquid (the vehicle): Oil-based.

-A. Radiator Brushes (American Brush Co., Wolf Paints and
+A. Radiator Brushes (American Brush Co.), or approved equal:

 1. One with long handle to reach between the radiator

 2. One with an offset handle for reaching behind the

 F. Ball peen hammer

 A. Before recoating, determine what role the paint or

 1. If maximum heat transfer is important, use a non-

 metallic coating such as a flat, black paint (a